enhance-dev/enhance.dev/app/docs/md/learn/starter-project/public.md

 ```

 If the setting is not present, fingerprinting is disabled.
-However, all new Enhance projects created with `npm create @enhance` automatically get the above configuration.
+However, all new Enhance projects created with `npx "@enhance/create@latest"` automatically get the above configuration.

 <doc-callout mark="💁" level="none">